duckietown/docs-brown/book/doc-sky/30-linux-networking-assignment/10-assignment.md

 4. By convention, `roscore` listens on port 11311.
 Try using `nc` to connect to port 11311 on a machine where `roscore` is running, such as the Pi on your drone.
-What protocol is roscore using to communicate (think transport layer)?
+What protocol is roscore using to communicate (think application layer)?

 ## Talking to Your Robot (10 points)